nourelhoda89/CPS-206/Notes.md

 open readme from atom when done editing you must save it

-open repository
+open repository from command line

 git add .

-git commit-am  " message "
+git commit -am  " message "

 git push.